1. Statement

 5.1 Safeguarding and student welfare and wellbeing

 Safeguarding is a priority at the College so any student behavioural issue or concern will always be considered from this standpoint.
 This enables the College to identify and manage possible concerns early, as well as unmet educational or other needs.
 All safeguarding concerns are dealt with in accordance with the College’s Child Protection and Safeguarding Policy and Procedures and may involve external agencies.
-All staff are trained and regularly briefed on keeping children safe in education.
+All staff are inducted in and regularly briefed on keeping children safe in education.

 6. Promoting good behaviour and rewards